scottlurowist/testprep-frontend/README.md

 I worked on the TakeTest view first and had that working.
 The bulk of the work was in the edit test view.
 There is very complicated state management, in particular because React.js does not like nested state.
 So I had to take nested MongoDB data and "flatten it" to state suitable for React.js.
 I had to do the reverse on persisting tests back to MongoDB.
-The navigation buttons, and the delete button enable and disable for the appropriate situations.
+The navigation buttons, and add and delete button enable and disable for the appropriate situations.

 I finally did an inital deployment to make sure that works and it was flawless.
-Afterwords, I tried to implement as much as I could to make the final due data.
+Afterwords, I tried to implement as much as I could to make the final due date.
 Styling was my lowest priority due to the time I lost due to illness.

 ***